 The most common roofing issues include curling, cupping, and the rotting of asphalt and wood shingles.
 If not repaired in time, they can cause long term damage and substantial leaks.
 Even expensive materials like concrete and slate tiles are susceptible to elements.
 Any significant roof damage and leakage, that requires repair or replacement, is a big red cross on your home inspection report.

-Another thing home inspectors pay close attention to is the heating and cooling system of the house.
-They check if your ductwork is in optimal condition and without any leaks; they check the state of the filters, heat exchanger, furnace, AC units, and thermostat; and they see if the piping is properly insulated or not.
+Another thing that fails a home inspection if not paid close attention to is the heating and cooling system of the house.
+They check if your duct work is in optimal condition and without any leaks; they check the state of the filters, heat exchanger, furnace, AC units, and thermostat; and they see if the piping is properly insulated or not.

 And it’s not just visual inspections.
 Inspectors check the functionality of either the heating system in the winter or cooling system in summer.
 Issues with heating and cooling systems are some of the most common home inspection problems.
 If the issues are substantial, they may downgrade your inspection report.

-Old and substandard wirings are one of the most common causes of house fires.
+Old and substandard wirings are one of the most common things that fail a home inspection.
 This is typically a problem with old homes.
 And it’s not just the quality of the wiring that creates problems.
 Insufficient power outlets, inadequate overcorrect protection, overusing, and improper grounding.
 These are just some of the issues that can cause an inspector to mark your electrical systems as faulty and in need of repair.

 And if the writing is concealed, buried within the walls, it will add substantial cost to the repairs.
 It can easily cost as much as $2,000.

 Just like water outside the house is a problem, so is the water inside.
 Leaks are the most common plumbing problem found in most home inspection.
 And depending upon the extent of the leak and cost of repairs, it can seriously devalue your property.
 Significant leaks can also be the cause of other problems like mold and damp basements.